Elections in the United Kingdom: Registration procedure

 In Great Britain, most electors are enrolled during the course of the annual canvass, which electoral registration officers are obliged to conduct every year between August and November.
 Canvass forms are sent to all households, and must be returned, otherwise a fine of £1000 can be imposed.
 One person in the household must confirm the details of all residents who are existing electors, which includes adding or deleting residents who have moved in or out and are eligible to register to vote.

 Between December and early August, the rolling registration procedure applies instead.
 Applications must be submitted individually (unlike the annual canvass forms where one person is responsible for registering all eligible people in a household) using registration forms available from local electoral registration officers or the Electoral Commission's website.
 Although no proof of identity or address is necessary when submitting an application, the electoral registration officer can require the applicant to provide further information regarding the applicant's age, nationality, residence and whether or not they are disqualified and/or evidence to prove the applicant's age and/or nationality.
 Application forms can be returned to the local electoral registration officer by post, by fax or by e-mail as a scanned attachment.

 As of June 2014, as part of the Government's Digital By Default policy, voters in England and Wales can register to the electoral roll online.

 Special category electors do not register through the annual canvass procedure.
 Instead, they submit applications at any time during the year and have to renew their electoral application periodically (every one year for overseas electors and voters with a declaration of local connection and every three years for service voters).

-After applications are received by the electoral registration officer, he/she must add them to a list of applications (unless they are applications to register as an anonymous elector).
+Applications are received by the electoral registration officer.
+The officer adds them to a list of applications (unless they are applications to register as an anonymous elector).
 The list is open for inspection for five working days, during which any other elector may raise an objection to an application.
-The electoral registration officer can initiate an application hearing if he/she considers that there are reasonable integrity concerns about the application.
+The electoral registration officer can initiate an application hearing if there are reasonable integrity concerns about the application.

 In Northern Ireland, there is no annual canvass, and instead people register individually at any time during the year.
 Applicants must supply their National Insurance number or, if they do not have one, make a declaration to that effect.
 Proof of identity, address, three months' residency in NI and date of birth must also be included with applications, which are submitted by post to the Electoral Office for Northern Ireland.

 Knowingly giving false information to an electoral registration officer anywhere in the UK is an offence with a maximum penalty, upon conviction, of £5,000 and/or six months' imprisonment.